UNDERSTANDING CHANGES TO OWNERS' EQUITY

 - Dividend Reinvestment Plans recycle the nominal dividend's cash back to the company by paying with script (shares) instead.

-- This is equivalent to reinvesting profits... but inefficient due to costs.
+- This is equivalent to reinvesting profits and not paying dividends at all ... but inefficient due to costs.

 - Investors earns a rate of return according to the same criteria as seen above in "Reinvesting Profits".

 - A company's issue of shares and then payment of a dividend with part of the proceeds, is equivalent to an investor selling a portion of their shares in the secondary market.
 See example below.